Hearing Protection: Why Should You Use It?

 Etymotic ER20 in-ear hearing protectors (Image: Vitor Valeri/Hi-Fi Hub)

-Personally, I prefer the ER20XS model, which allows the ear tips to be removed and later washed with soap and water.
+Personally, I prefer the ER20XS model, which allows the ear tips to be removed for later cleaning with soap and water.

 Etymotic ER20XS in-ear hearing protectors, which allow the ear tip to be removed from the body for cleaning.